pepkit/peppy/doc/source/models.rst

 single input type may be processed by more than one pipeline.

-There are a few different ``Sample`` extension scenarios, each of which ``Looper`` can handle and interpret.
-The most basic is the scenario in which a ``Sample`` extension, or *subtype*, is neither needed nor defined.
-In this case, the pipeline does not implement a ``Sample`` subtype, and in the pipeline interface nothing special is needed.
+There are a few different ``Sample`` extension scenarios, each of which ``Looper`` can interpret and handle.
+The most basic is the one in which a ``Sample`` extension, or *subtype*, is neither defined nor needed--the pipeline author does not provide such an implementation, and users do not request a subtype in a pipeline interface.
 Almost equally effortless on the user side is the case in which a pipeline author requires or otherwise intends for a single ``Sample`` subtype to be used with her pipeline.
 In this situation, the pipeline author simply implements the subtype within the pipeline module,